Rebecca Bradley

-Rebecca Lynn Grassl Bradley (born August 2, 1971) is an American lawyer and justice of the Wisconsin Supreme Court, serving since 2015.
+Rebecca Lynn Grassl Bradley (born August 2, 1971) is an American lawyer, and justice of the Wisconsin Supreme Court, serving since 2015.
 She has been a state judge in Wisconsin since 2012.
 She was appointed to the Supreme Court by Governor Scott Walker in 2015, and won election to a 10-year term in 2016.
+She has announced that she will not seek re-election in 2026, and her term in office is set to expire on July 31, 2026.

 Early life and education

-Born in Milwaukee, Bradley graduated from Marquette University in 1993 and the University of Wisconsin Law School in 1996.
+Rebecca Bradley was born Rebecca Lynn Grassl, on August 2, 1971, in Milwaukee, Wisconsin.
+She attended the private, all-girls Divine Savior Holy Angels High School.
+She earned a BS in business administration and business economics from Marquette University in 1993.
+She received her JD from the University of Wisconsin Law School in Madison in 1996.

-In 2016, she apologized for columns she wrote for the Marquette Tribune under a former name, Rebecca Grassl.
-Quotes from her 1992 columns include, "one will be better off contracting AIDS than developing cancer, because those afflicted with the politically correct disease will get all the funding," and "how sad that the lives of degenerate drug addicts and queers are valued more than the innocent lives of more prevalent ailments."
-She also wrote, "but the homosexuals and drug addicts who do essentially kill themselves and others through their own behavior deservedly receive none of my sympathy."
+In 1992, while she was a student at Marquette University, she wrote several columns for the Marquette Tribune critical of homosexuality and comparing abortion to the Holocaust and slavery.
+In the columns, written under her maiden name, Rebecca Grassl, she wrote, "One will be better off contracting AIDS than developing cancer, because those afflicted with the politically correct disease will get all the funding," and "How sad that the lives of degenerate drug addicts and queers are valued more than the innocent lives of more prevalent ailments."
+She also wrote, "But the homosexuals and drug addicts who do essentially kill themselves and others through their own behavior deservedly receive none of my sympathy", as well as "Heterosexual sex is very healthy in a loving relationship; homosexual sex, however, kills."
+In another article, Bradley compared abortion to a "time in history when Jews were treated as nonhumans and tortured and murdered" and "a time in history when blacks were treated as something less than human".
+She apologized in 2016 after her columns were discovered by the group One Wisconsin Now.

 Early law career

-Bradley worked as an attorney at several Milwaukee law firms, specializing in commercial litigation and intellectual property law, and as a software company executive.
+From 1996 to 2012, Bradley worked as an attorney at several Milwaukee law firms, specializing in commercial litigation and intellectual property law, and as a software company executive.
 Considered a conservative, Bradley served as president of the Milwaukee Federalist Society chapter and participated in the Thomas More Society and the Republican National Lawyers Association.
 Bradley was a contributor to the campaign of Wisconsin Governor Scott Walker, a Republican.

 In December 2012, Walker appointed Bradley to the Milwaukee County Circuit Court, where she served in the children's court division.
-She was elected to a six-year term on the court in April 2013, receiving substantial support from the conservative Wisconsin Club for Growth.
+She was elected to a six-year term on the court in April 2013, receiving substantial support from the conservative Wisconsin Club for Growth and defeating her future fellow Supreme Court colleague Janet Protasiewicz by a 53–47% margin.